-This granola is a little nutty; “nutty” because it is full of nuts, and by full I mean the usual 3:1 oat to nut ratio has been totally turned upside down and rattled around.
-I wanted a super crunchy, nutty ‘nola, and this recipe is that wish incarnate.
+This granola is a little nutty; “nutty” because it is full of nuts, and by “full” I mean really full.

-Whether you choose to make your own tweaks or not, please do not skimp on the candied ginger bits!
+Whether you choose to make your own tweaks or not, try not to skimp on the candied ginger bits!
 They are small, but mightily powerful in flavor, embellishing the granola with bits of sugar-crusted, edible sunshine.
 If the sun had a flavor, it would undoubtedly be fiery ginger, dontcha think?

 nutty gingerbread granolaPrint Recipe